nora-marie-95/nora-marie-95.github.io/index.md

 <img src="images/Rockbuster_sales.png" alt="Sales and Customer Counts of Top 10 Countries">
 Figure 8.
 Sales and Customer Counts of Top 10 Countries.

-Conclusions and Recommendations: The top 3 countries in terms of revenue and customer numbers are India, China and the US.
-Sports, Sci-Fi and Animation movies contribute the most to Rockbuster’s revenue.
-Rockbuster should focus on their top markets and promote their most popular genres
+Conclusions and Recommendations: Rockbuster should focus on their top markets, India, China and the US and promote their most popular genres Sports, Sci-Fi and Animation.

 ---
 ### [Case Study: Airbnb NYC Analysis](https://public.tableau.com/app/profile/nora.lienenbecker/viz/AirbnbListingsAnalysis/Story1)